Community, Liberation, Indigenous, and Eco-Psychologies

 Students requesting a medically restricted diet are asked to include with their dietary form a prescription or letter from a doctor outlining their dietary requirements or restrictions.
 These letters are used by the kitchen staff as guidelines for customized menu preparation.

 Is a car necessary?
 How does one get to campus from either the L.A. or Santa Barbara airports?

 It is unnecessary to have a car.
 Students arriving at Los Angeles International Airport can utilize the Santa Barbara AirBus Service.
 Santa Barbara AirBus makes a station stop at the IHOP restaurant in Carpinteria.
 Students may ask the driver to drop them off at the Best Western, but this is not always possible.
 One would have to taxi from the IHOP to the Best Western.
 From the Best Western, Pacifica provides transportation directly to either campus, as noted above.
 Students arriving at the Santa Barbara Airport can utilize a taxi service, which will deliver students directly from the Santa Barbara Airport to either campus.

-Classes for the Community Psychology, Liberation Psychology, and Ecopsychology specialization take place in nine three-day sessions (Monday, Tuesday, Wednesday), approximately once each month during fall, winter, and spring.
+Classes for the Community, Liberation, Indigenous, and Eco-Psychologies specialization take place in nine three-day sessions (Monday, Tuesday, Wednesday), approximately once each month during fall, winter, and spring.
 In the first and second summers, students complete fieldwork and research in their home communities or other off-campus sites.
 In the third summer and subsequent year(s), students are involved in writing their dissertations in their home communities.
 Also, see the Suggested Reading List for this specialization.

 Requirements For Graduation